kokkos/kokkos-fft/docs/citation.rst

 ..
-SPDX-FileCopyrightText: (C) The kokkos-fft development team, see COPYRIGHT.md file ..
+SPDX-FileCopyrightText: (C) The Kokkos-FFT development team, see COPYRIGHT.md file ..
 ..
 SPDX-License-Identifier: MIT OR Apache-2.0 WITH LLVM-exception

 .. _citation:

-Citing kokkos-fft
+Citing Kokkos-FFT
 =================

-Please cite the following article when using kokkos-fft in your work.
+Please cite the following article when using Kokkos-FFT in your work.

 ::